shuiiiiyu/PsyHookAppendix/README.md

 **RAG Hyperparameters.**
 We used Chinese-CLIP (ViT-B/16 + RoBERTa-wwm-base) to encode multimodal inputs into a shared 512-dimensional embedding space.
 FAISS was adopted as the retrieval engine with top-k=4.
 For retrieval weighting, text/image ratios were set to 0.8/0.2 for semantic-oriented hooks (H1, H2, H3, H4, H6) and 0.5/0.5 for visually-dependent hooks (H5, H7, H8).
 Each query retrieved four reference examples for in-context learning.
 GPT-4o was used for inference with temperature=0.0.

-## 1.6 Expert diversion and rechecking strategy.
+## 1.6 Metric-driven Dynamic Arbitration
 Given the difficulty and complexity of the task, we further combined each hook's AC1 values and pre-annotation performance (F1 and recall) to specify, for each hook, which voting outcomes require expert rechecking.
 We refer to this as a **traffic-light diversion strategy**.
 Under the *green-light* condition, we accept the machine voting outcome as the final label; under the *red-light* condition, the label must be reviewed by experts.Refer to Table 5 for the detail.

 ### Table 5: Conditions and core logic for expert diversion and rechecking